Associated Whistleblowing Press

-The Associated Whistleblowing Press (AWP) is a not-for-profit information agency based in Brussels, Belgium, dedicated to the defense of human rights by promoting transparency, freedom of information and speech, whistleblowing and investigative journalism, conceived as a global network made up of cooperative local platforms and actors.
+The Associated Whistleblowing Press (AWP) was a not-for-profit information agency based in Brussels, Belgium, dedicated to the defense of human rights by promoting transparency, freedom of information and speech, whistleblowing and investigative journalism, conceived as a global network made up of cooperative local platforms and actors.
 According to its website, the initiative aims to work in a decentralized network structure, with local platforms that deal with local information, contexts and actors in a "from the roots upward model".
 The stories produced will then be published on the project's multilanguage newsroom under a Creative Commons license.

 The team consists of collaborators spread all around the world, led by two editors, Pedro Noel and Santiago Carrion.

+The non profit (registered in Belgium) stopped activities end 2022.

 Decentralized platforms

 In a strategy to amplify the social effect of denouncing on crimes and corruption, the Associated Whistleblowing Press is building whistleblowing platforms oriented to different communities as well as precise issues or problematic subjects, establishing networks with local and international media and civil society organizations.
 The platforms created to precise contexts are intended to achieve specific goals in transparency, publishing restricted or censored material of political, scientific, ethical, diplomatic or historical significance.
 Rumor, opinion, stories and other kinds of first hand accounts or material that is publicly available elsewhere will not be accepted.
 Materials which violate individual privacy will not be accepted unless they speak up on violations and abuses that affect the public sphere.